-Sakkarakottai Bird Sanctuary has a mosaic of habitats that is responsible for a rich avifauna.
+TBS has a mosaic of habitats that is responsible for a rich avifauna.
 There is a need to monitor these habitats for long-term protection and conservation of various groups of flora and fauna in the Sanctuary.
-Permanent plots will be laid out in the bund areas and islands, which form the terrestrial habitat in the Sanctuary.
-These should then be monitored regularly for vegetation, which would help in detecting change and so help in studying succession.
+Permanent plots may be laid out in the bund areas and islands, which form the terrestrial habitat in the Sanctuary.
+These will then be monitored regularly for vegetation, which would help in detecting change and so help in studying succession.